Zipcoder/reveal-slides-light/md/intro-to-oop.md

 -

 ##First rule of programming
-* **EVERYONE ELSE IS STUPID!!!!** If you don’t explicitly stop someone from doing something, they will eventually do it.
-Using your code to do it.
+* **EVERYONE ELSE IS STUPID!!!!** If you don’t explicitly stop someone from doing something, they will eventually do it, using YOUR code to do it.

 -